 See, e.g., J. Witte, Jr., Ishmael's Bane: The Sin and Crime of Illegitimacy Reconsidered, 5 Punishment & Soc.
-327 (2003) (describing history of notion of illegitimacy and legal and religious stigma attached to it); H.H.
-Kay, The Family and Kinship System of Illegitimate Children in California Law, 67 Anthropologist 57 (1965).
-Reflecting the lack childbirth through heterosexual marriage, alternatives to illegitimacy has been understood historically to involve both the mother's unwed status and the lack of a recognized father.
+327 (2003) (descril ing history of notion of illegitimacy and legal and religious stigma attached to it); H.H.
+Kay, The Family and Kinship System of Illegitimate Children in California Law, 67 Am.
+Anthropologist 57 (1965).
+Reflecting the lack of alternatives to childbirth through heterosexual marriage, illegitimacy has been understood historically to involve both the mother's unwed status and the lack of a recognized father.
 Obviously, the development of families headed by same-sex couples implicates the latter definition.
-However, allowing remove the stigma of to marry would same-sex couples results from a child's parents being illegitimacy that unmarried.
+However, allowing same-sex couples to marry would remove the stigma of illegitimacy that results from a child's parents being unmarried.